 Austrian National Library – Vienna, Austria

 Upon arriving in Vienna, I knew I was hooked for good on seeing as many libraries as I could for the rest of my life.
-I discovered the Austrian National Library, situated in the Hofburg Palace.
-I knew I had to see this one as well!
+I discovered the Austrian National Library, another of Europe’s most beautiful libraries, situated in the Hofburg Palace.
+As one of the best things to do in Vienna, I knew I had to see this one as well!

 - It is the largest library in Austria.